anonymoussource1/adroitly.io/README.md

 #### Priorities
 1. ~~Get positions and bullets sent over at start~~
+2. Make proper map with boundaries and random starting positions
-2. Implement death
+3. Implement death
-3. Implement building
+4. Implement building

 \*Emphasis on *might*!